Royal Flush Havanese Puppy Care and Training

 - I like to have dog beds throughout the house.
 It's nice to train your pup to go to his bed when you are cooking, entertaining, etc and you don't want him underfoot.
 Dog beds can be washed easily but if he curls up on the same spot on the carpet, that's a much bigger project to clean.

-- Pass by the treat section.
+- In general, I suggest to pass by the treat section.
 You have a tiny puppy.
 He needs his nutrition from his food (not your table scraps either) so I over cook a piece of chicken, beef or venison, cut into 1/2" cubes and freeze.
 Take out 1 a day for a training session and tear into many tiny slivers.
 Also treats may upset his stomach and besides that, you don't want him nibbling at your hand every time you go to pet him because he is expecting a treat.
+If you prefer to buy treats, the ONLY Royal Flush Havanese approved treats on the market are Life's Abundance Tasty Rewards.
+They have a great smell that will get your canin's attention for successful training and they aren't empty calorie junk treats.
+They are tasty and made from wholesome ingredients.

 VERY IMPORTANT!
 READ CAREFULLY!